androidessence/androidessence.com/_posts/2021-09-10-essential-dev-experience-concepts-android.md

 * Magic numbers
 * Functions that are too long
-* Classic that have too many functions
+* Classes that have too many functions
 * Functions that have too many parameters
 * And more!